-However, prevalence is still driven by deep-seated traditional beliefs.
+FGM/C is still driven by deep-seated traditional beliefs.
 Mothers and grandmothers insist on excising their daughters and grand-daughters to prepare them for eligibility of marriage, sometimes the only social security within the community.
 It is out of love and care for the future of their daughters that this rite of passage is perpetuated.
 The socializing process which moulds the attitudes of girls and women prepares them to accept pain and suffering as an inevitable part of women's life, and as an obligation to be observed for acceptance by their respective societies, giving ethnic and gender identity.
 Women living with FGM/C can suffer its consequences throughout their lives and it is a violation of human rights.

-FGM/C is currently a national concern in Kenya, with a significant effort to improve the law with the enactment of the Prohibition of Female Genital Mutilation Act in 2011 and several cases taken to court.
+FGM/C is a national concern in Tanzania.
+In 1998 the Government of Tanzania enacted a law against FGM/C under the Sexual Offences Special Provisions Act, 1998 (SOSPA).
+However, its enforcement is still slow.
 Numerous players are involved addressing the problem, from national and international organisations to local NGOs.

-However, health professionals are yet to play an active role.
-There is still much to be achieved in terms of providing quality health services to those affected, and to prevent other girls to undergo the practice.
-Bringing FGM/C into mainstream education for health professionals will increase the pressure for abandonment.
+There is still much to be achieved in terms of providing quality health services to those affected, and to prevent new girls to undergo the practice.
+Bringing FGM/C into mainstream education for health professionals will increase knowledge and pressure for abandonment.